How to Build an Author Email List (With Lead Magnet Ideas)

-You may have heard the term “email list” and wondered if you should have one.
-I strongly recommend building an email list if you're trying to grow your audience and sell more books.
-Building an email list is a rather simple process that requires effort and a bit of creativity.
-In this post, I’ll tell you what an email list is, share how to build an author email list, explain why they’re important, and provide some helpful tips.
+You may have heard the term author email list and wondered if you should have one.
+I strongly recommend building an author email list if you're trying to grow your audience, connect with readers, and sell more books.
+Building an author email list is a pretty simple process but requires some effort and a bit of creativity to ensure it's a success.
+In this post, I'll answer "What is an author email list?", share how to build one, explain why you should have one, and provide some helpful tips.

 What is an author email list?